 While in the sun, light-skinned people who want to get a tan must be more careful than people with dark skin.
 Some dermatologists recommend using a sunscreen with a higher SPF than the suggested 15.
 Using a higher SPF means that it will take longer to get a tan from the sun, but sunburn and the associated dangers of UV exposure can be somewhat reduced.
 If you are fair-skinned, apply sunscreen lotion at least 30 minutes before going out into the sun.

-For more information on alternative or self-tanning methods, check out the links on the next page.
+For more information on alternative or self-tanning methods, check out the links below.

 Related HowStuffWorks Articles

 - Alspaugh, Lara, RN.
 "Taking Precautions When Tanning."
 LivingSrong.com.
 August 2, 2009.http://www.livestrong.com/article/13774-taking-precautions-when-tanning/

 - American Academy of Dermatology (AAD).
 "Skin of " 2008.http://www.aad.org/public/publications/pamphlets/general_skin.html

 - American Osteopathic Association (AOA) and American Cancer Society.
 "Tanning: the dangers of tanning."
 Health is Number One.
 4/13/02.http://www.healthisnumberone.com/libskintan.htm